lwcolton/Song-Picker/README.md

-#Song Picker Code Sample
+#Song Picker

-Hi LeadPages!
-This is my code sample package.
-It's a song picking utility, for choosing a list of songs that within a certain total duration.
+This is a song picking utility, for choosing a list of songs that within a certain total duration.
 For instance, if you go to the gym for an hour every day, and want a different 60 minute playlist every time, this is the tool for you!
+P.S.
+I'm not a markdown expert so pleae no judging.

+##Getting the source:
+Clone this repository!

 ##Installation:
 I usually use pip + virtualenv for managing my installs.
 Thus, you will find